Tsukihime: Gameplay

-A screenshot of gameplay in Tsukihime.
-The colors of the backgrounds in the game are often monochromatic shades of dark blue at night, with lighter blues and vermillion in the day.
+Screenshot of the gameplay.
+The backgrounds are often monochromatic shades of dark blue at night and lighter blues and vermillion during the day.

 Tsukihime is a visual novel where the story is presented via text that intermittently presents choices for the player to make.
 These choices influence the story, some in large ways while others in small ones.
 Some choices lead to bad endings where the protagonist dies, after which the player can optionally view a comedic section called Teach Me, Ciel-sensei!, where a fourth-wall-breaking version of the character Ciel offers hints on what led to the bad ending.
 The game is divided into five routes, distributed amongst two scenarios: The Near Side of the Moon (Arcueid and Ciel routes), and the Far Side of the Moon (Akiha, Hisui and Kohaku routes).
 Every heroine except Kohaku has two possible endings.
 When the player has achieved all possible endings, a new epilogue part, entitled Eclipse, is unlocked.

 Tsukihime remake entries are visual novels like the original, and though it features modern amenities (such as better skip functions), it plays mostly the same.
 The Teach Me, Ciel-sensei! section after a bad ending also returns.
 Unlike the original, both remakes of Near and Far sides titled Tsukihime: A Piece of Blue Glass Moon and Tsukihime: The Other Side of Red Garden are released separately: